atarazana/gramola-operator/part-1-1.md

 **Variables:**

 > Don't worry if you don't know what's a bundle, a bundle index or a catalog... just bear with me we'll cover that later.
-Just be concious of the changes made.
+Just be conscious of the changes made.

 - We have deleted the `VERSION ?= 0.0.1` and added `include settings.sh`
 - Changed `BUNDLE_IMG` so that the bundle image is a full name related to the operator name and version